Fredrik Lilljekvist: The Royal Dramatic Theatre

 He became involved in the project for the Royal Dramatic Theatre in 1901.
 He started with a classical design, which eventually developed a more Baroque character.
-In the end a he produced a design that took some of the volumes from Neo-Baroque architecture but with ornamental and sculptural forms borrowed from Swedish nature but influenced by continental Art Nouveau, which, by the time the building was completed in 1908, had already started to go out of fashion.
+In the end, he produced a design that took some of the volumes from Neo-Baroque architecture but with ornamental and sculptural forms borrowed from Swedish nature but influenced by continental Art Nouveau, which, by the time the building was completed in 1908, had already started to go out of fashion.

 The architect Carl Westman, whose ideal was more austere, criticized the building for its flamboyant decoration.
 In Westman's view the decoration of the building should be like the ornaments of a knight's armour rather than like the bands and flowers of his lady's dress.
 Lilljekvist replied that a dramatic theatre need not look grim, like a knight in armour.
 Thalia, as a woman, could be allowed her bands and flowers.
 Rather than dressing her in sackcloth and ashes, she "may meet us friendly and smiling, as long as the smile is chaste and the dress is white".

 Additional criticism was directed at the theatre building and its architect because of its huge and uncalculated expenses.
 Lilljekvist was not given any similarly large projects again.
 In the following years, he worked on several projects for Swedish embassy buildings abroad, and the last decade-and-a-half of his life was entirely dedicated to urban planning.
 From 1918 until 1930, he served as head of the urban planning bureau of the National Board of Public Building.